 To be made aware of the policy and where regular contact is applicable will sign to say that the policy has been understood.

 Child Welfare Officer:

-Jenny Cordon is Leek Golf Club’s appointed Child Welfare Officer (CWO).
-She will be responsible for reporting all allegations, suspicions, disclosures and concerns.
-She will ensure that this policy is reviewed and updated in accordance with guidance from the NGB lead officers.
+David Brookhouse (Hon.
+Secretary) is Leek Golf Club’s appointed Child Welfare Officer (CWO).
+He will be responsible for reporting all allegations, suspicions, disclosures and concerns.
+He will ensure that this policy is reviewed and updated in accordance with guidance from the NGB lead officers.

 CWO details will be displayed along with the policy on club notice boards

 Any volunteers wishing to work with juniors from the date of this policy will be required to complete a personal details form.
 The information on this form will include:

 Name & address

 Details of at least 1 reference